How to Create a Small Business Employee Benefits Package

 Here are some types of benefits you may want to consider in your small business employee benefits package:

 - Health insurance: Some regulations, depending on your state, may require you to provide group health insurance.
 Either way, this is probably the most important benefit you can offer.
-It helps employees to pay doctor visits, hospital stays, medical expenses, and even for any necessary prescription medication.
+It helps employees to pay for doctor visits, hospital stays, medical expenses, and even for any necessary prescription medication.
 You may also include dental, and vision options.

 - Retirement plans: This includes, for example, a 401(k) or IRA, which enables employees the opportunity to plan accordingly for the future and potentially receive employer contributions.